atestu/zip2fips/README.md

 originally was missing GA as the state abbreviation.

-makejson.py constructs the json dictionary from zip code to county code from the zipcty files.
+makejson.py constructs the json dictionary from zip code to county code, __county name and state name (that's what differs from bgruber/zip2fips)__ from the zipcty files.
 The output is in zip2fips.json.

 The state_fips.json file was made by hand, where "by hand" means I copy-and-pasted [this